 Building the Perfect Snowman

 We’ve been seeing record snow from Denver to our Mountain Communities.
-That means that behind every snow covered wooden fence, it’s time to start building the perfect snowman in your snow covered garden.
-It turns out that not all snow is great snowman building snow, so we decided to give you a few tips to building the perfect snowman.
+That means that behind every snow-covered wooden fence, it’s time to start building the perfect snowman in your snow-covered garden.
+It turns out that not all snow is great snowman building snow, so we decided to give you a few tips on building the perfect snowman.

 Not too wet, not too dry

 You need to be able to pack the snow on the ground to make a solid snowman that won’t topple over and crumble.
 There needs to be the right amount of moisture in your snow before it packs well enough to use as building snow.
 Have you ever gone out thinking, I’m going to pick up some snow, make a snowball and hit my brother in the face, only to pick up the snow and having it flake apart or stick to your woolen mittens?
 If your snow won’t pack into a snowball, it won’t pack into a perfect snowman.

 The perfect snowman building snow temperatures are just above or just below freezing.
 If it is too warm, the snow will melt and it’s not worth your time.
 If it is too cold, the snow is too dry and won’t “stick” together.
 Who knew building a snowman was such a science?

 If you can pack a good snowball, you can build a great snowman

 Once you’ve determined if the snow if packable, it’s time to start rolling your tester snowball into a giant snowball.
 Don’t just roll the snowball in a straight line across your lawn, because all you’ll get is a tube-shaped snowball and you’re looking for that perfectly round shape.
 Roll it forward, sideways, and all around to make sure the snow packs evenly.